TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Conclusion

 \section{Conclusion}

-In this paper, we presented TelePhantom, a low-cost teleoperation system featuring AR phantom feedback designed for deployment across diverse robotic platforms.
-Our experiments demonstrate that TelePhantom offers sufficient flexibility and safety to successfully perform a variety of fine-grained tasks.
-Through its innovative phantom visualization approach, the system provides immediate, robot-centric feedback that enables users to preview and refine their commands before physical execution.
+In this paper, we presented TelePreview, a low-cost teleoperation system featuring AR preview feedback designed for deployment across diverse robotic platforms.
+Our experiments demonstrate that TelePreview offers sufficient flexibility and safety to perform a variety of fine-grained tasks successfully.
+TelePreview provides immediate, robot-centric feedback that enables users to preview and refine their commands before physical execution.

-While our results show promising advances in teleoperation interfaces, a key limitation is the visual ambiguity caused by occlusions between the phantom and scene objects.
-Future work could address this by incorporating depth information from RGB-D cameras to create more accurate spatial relationships between virtual and physical elements.